hari4742/Automatic-Music-Transcription/README.md

 **Audio Processing:**

 - calculate sample rate automatically
-- change the logic of # Trim to shortest dimension
+- Analyse and update the logic for cqt calculation

 **MIDI Processing:**

 - save only 88 keys
 - and that too as 0 or 1 for each key
+- Analyze and update the logic for pianoroll calculation

 **Configs:**

 - put configs into single folder
 - make a single logger

+**Pipeline:**

+- change the logic of "# Trim to shortest dimension"